The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 15 Oct 1944 – Battle Day One

-Both leading battalions, the 100th and the 2d, jumped off at 0800 October 15, moving out in columns of companies.
+Both leading battalions, the 100th and the 2nd, jumped off at 0800 October 15, moving out in columns of companies.
 The battalion commanders adopted this formation principally because no one was very sure where the Germans were or in what strength.
 Moving cautiously in the dense underbrush, the leading elements had covered almost 300 yards when the first resistance developed at 0915.
-By 1000 Company B of the 100th Battalion and Company F of the 2d Battalion were both involved in firefights with strong enemy forces.
-Company C and D were then committed, but the opposition was too well dug-in to be knocked out quickly.
+By 1000 Company B of the 100th Battalion and Company F of the 2nd Battalion were both involved in firefights with strong enemy forces.
+Companies C and D were then committed, but the opposition was too well dug-in to be knocked out quickly.
 The regiment was able to gain about 500 yards and take twenty prisoners in a day-long battle.

 Early in the fight the 100th Battalion had passed and supposedly cleared an enemy roadblock of felled trees which extended for 400 yards on the only road in the Combat Team sector.
-A platoon of the 232d Engineer Company was called up to neutralize the mines and clear away the trees so that tanks and supply vehicles could get to the forward battalions.
-As the engineer party went to work four machine-guns opened up, wounding several men.
+A platoon of the 232nd Engineer Company was called up to neutralize the mines and clear away the trees so that tanks and supply vehicles could get to the forward battalions.
+As the engineer party went to work four machine guns opened up, wounding several men.
 The engineers pulled back, got some help from the nearest rifle company and went to work on the machine-guns, knocking them out after a stiff fight.
 The roadblock, which had promised to be just another routine job, was finally cleared at 0800 the following morning.

 The 100th Battalion’s reserve unit, Company A, took the worst pounding of the day, although it was never committed to action.
-As the men were digging in an enemy mortar barrage burst in the trees overhead, killing one man and wounding nineteen others.
+As the men were digging in, an enemy mortar barrage burst in the trees overhead, killing one man and wounding nineteen others.
 There was no way the men could get away from the deadly tree-bursts.

-Prisoners were from the 19th SS Police Regiment and the 223d Grenadier Regiment.
+Prisoners were from the 19th SS Police Regiment and the 223nd Grenadier Regiment.
 They talked freely about what they knew, mostly information on their company installations.
 They had very little knowledge of the German strength or defense as a whole, however.
 This tendency continued to show up all through the campaign.
 The average German soldier was very poorly informed.
 The Germans were quite certain of only one thing.
 Every unit had been ordered to hold to the last man.

 KIA Loss for 15 Oct 1944